 I read an amazing article recently.
 It spoke about the benefits of why you want to encourage your child on the entrepreneurial path.
-And it highlighted ideas that make my heart sing – ie. kids learning leadership skills, hearing the word “no” in sales.
+And it highlighted ideas that make my heart sing – ie. kids learning leadership skills and hearing the word “no” in sales.

 But there was something important missing.